Luke Altmyer: 2022 season

 Altmyer opened the 2022 season against Troy as the backup to starter Jaxson Dart, completing one pass for 13 yards in the fourth quarter of the win.
 He made his first career start in week 2 against Central Arkansas.
 Altmyer completed 6-of-13 passes for 90 yards, two touchdowns, and an interception, while also rushing for a touchdown.
 However, he exited the game early in the second quarter with an injury.
 After Altmyer's injury, Dart took over the starting job for the rest of the season.
 Altmyer finished the season completing 8-of-17 passes for 125 yards with two touchdowns and one interception, while also adding a rushing touchdown.
 After the season, Altmyer announced his decision to enter the NCAA transfer portal.

-Illinois (2023–present)
+Illinois (2023–2025)

 2023 season

 On December 29, 2022, Altmyer transferred to Illinois.
 He was announced as the team's starting quarterback for their season opener against Toledo.
 In his Illinois debut, Altmyer completed 18-of-26 passes for 206 yards with two touchdowns and an interception while also having nine carries for 69 yards in a 30–28 win.
 Against Florida Atlantic, he threw for 303 yards and a touchdown while rushing for a touchdown in the 23–17 win.
 Against Minnesota, Altmyer completed 24 passes for 212 yards, three touchdowns, and an interception before getting injured late in fourth quarter.
 Senior quarterback John Paddock started the final three games of the season for Illinois.
 In nine games, Altmyer completed 175-of-270 passes for 1,883, 13 touchdowns, and 10 interceptions.
 He also had 94 rushing attempts for 282 yards and three touchdowns.